-The history of roofing dates back to ancient times when man finally decided to leave the comforts of his cave and began to form civilizations.
+The history of roofing dates back to ancient times when humanity finally decided to leave the comforts of his cave and began to form civilizations.
 From straw and clay roofs to solar tiled and green roofs, roof architecture has come a long way.

-During the prehistoric era, humanity was already clever enough to use the only available resources around him – building his home using only sticks and sturdy plants and laying out the roof with leaves, animal skin, earth, and straws.
+During the paleolithic and prehistoric eras, humanity was only clever enough to use the materials available to them.
+It was a time when most roof structures were made of sticks, mammoth bones, and tree branches covered with leaves, animal hides, mud-covered reeds, and straws.
 This roofing provided them with the needed insulation and protection from the harsh weather conditions and the wild.

 Archeologists suggest that proofs of the first roof structures developed in antiquity can be found in pit-houses (dugout houses) at around 40,000 BC.
 These ancient dwellings feature a single-pitched or multi-pitched roof system that reaches the ground.
-The roofs are usually made of grass, heather, reed, and straw.
+The roofs are usually grass, heather, reed, and straw.
 This type of roofing structure is still prominent today.

 But, the materials were not immune to pests, vermin, and natural decay.
-These ancient shelters prove to be vulnerable, and people had yet to find new ways to fortify their homes.
+These ancient shelters proved vulnerable, and people had yet to find new ways to fortify their homes.
 With the evolution of man came the improvement in roofing structures and techniques.

 Thatch roofing is an ancient roofing method, only more improved and developed.
 Around 735 AD, people used dry vegetation such as bush, straw, reeds, wheat, and sedge for roof covering.
 Common in the ancient civilizations of Maya, Inca, and Aztecs, thatched roofing was also prominent across Europe, especially during the Neolithic period, in the birth of cereal agriculture.